 In the CG-config message, a UE can find cellGroupID, RLC and MAC configuration, PHR and BSR configuration, servCellindex, physCellid, DownlinkConfigCommon, initialDownlinkBWP, initialUplinkBWP, RACH configuration, RLF timersAndConstants, slot configuration, DRB-ToAddMod IEs, securityConfig, and more than one RLC information.

 UE detects the SSB (PSS, SSS, and PBCH) of NR gNB.
 Once it successfully detects SSB of NR gNB, it performs the PRACH procedure to PSCell of the SN (NR gNB).
 A UE acquires all the information required for the RACH procedure from the RRC Connection Reconfiguration message instead of SIB in the case of ENDC.

 However, the above may not happen if a UE doesn’t read the SSB properly either due to UE build issues, or maybe due to the wrong network configuration of SSB.

-Apart from these, there are a few other failures like security parameter issues, RACH failures, and SCG failures that will be discussed in the next blog.
+Apart from these, one can face other failures in 5G implementation like security parameter issues, RACH failures, and SCG failures that will be discussed in the next blog.
 Considering the massive scope of 5G networks and the wide range of failures that may be encountered, it is vital to focus on unique test and measurement solutions.
-Simnovus offers a simplified and cost-effective approach to 5G testing that will significantly help operators, manufacturers, and equipment suppliers to overcome these failures and validate their configurations, software, and hardware for superior performance.
+Simnovus UE Simulator (Simnovator) and NW Emulator (Callbox) offer a simplified and cost-effective approach to 5G testing that will significantly help operators, manufacturers, and equipment suppliers to overcome these failures and validate their configurations, software, and hardware for superior performance.